 If you open up a quartz watch, you are going to be greeted with not only a battery but also a small circuit board, some wiring, and an actual piece of quartz (among other intricacies).

-Through the power of the battery a signal is translated from the circuit board to the quartz to make it vibrate an astonishing 32,768 times a second.
+Through the power of the battery, a signal is translated from the circuit board to the quartz to make it vibrate an astonishing 32,768 times a second.

-Through this complex design, quartz watches are able to attain accuracy through a variety of conditions and for long period of time.
+Through this complex design, quartz watches are able to attain accuracy through a variety of conditions and for a long period of time.

-Unlike automatic watches that are susceptible to timekeeping errors if the hairspring is set off kilter, quartz watches are fairly resilient.
+Unlike automatic watches that are susceptible to timekeeping errors if the hairspring is set off-kilter, quartz watches are fairly resilient.